bluesky/databroker/docs/source/index.rst

 will address the range of possible use cases by implementing an intake driver for each serializer.
 Currently supported:

+* :class:`~intake_bluesky.mongo_layout1.BlueskyMongoCatalog` --- Backed by
+  MongoDB
-* :class:`BlueskyMongoCatalog` --- Backed by MongoDB
+* :class:`~intake_bluesky.jsonl.BlueskyJSONLCatalog` --- Backed by a set of
-* :class:`BluekysJSONLCatalog` --- Backed by a set of newline-delimited JSON files, illustrating "minimal deployment overhead" use case
+  newline-delimited JSON files, illustrating "minimal deployment overhead" use case

 Intake-Bluesky will also address the use case of reading files *not* produced by bluesky, retrofitting the semantics of its data model.
-Thus, a "bucket of files" such as a directory of TIFFs could be fed through tools that consume the representation returned by :meth:`RunCatalog.read_canonical`.
+Thus, a "bucket of files" such as a directory of TIFFs could be fed through tools that consume the representation returned by :meth:`~intake_bluesky.core.RunCatalog.read_canonical`.

 .. note::